 She is a recipient of several awards, such as Influential Women of Northern Ontario, the Horace-Viau merit, chevalier de l’Ordre de la Pléiade and member of Cents Associés.

-Recently, she was named bencher at the Convocation of the Law Society of Upper Canada, and Science North board member.
+Recently, she was named bencher at the Convocation of the Law Society of Ontario, and Science North board member.

 |Cooper||Paul M. ||Hearing||Elected Bencher||Lawyer||Paul Cooper is a graduate of Osgoode Hall law school (1990) and has a Bachelor of Arts (Hons.) in economics and international finance.
 While at law school, Paul spent a summer term at Oxford University studying International Law at St. Edmund Hall.
 He has practiced in the area of criminal and regulatory defence for over 25 years.
 He is also a member of SOAR.
 Paul currently serves as a bencher with the Law Society from Central East Region first elected in 2015. |